Igor Fraga: Junior career

+2015–18: Junior formula in the Americas

 Fraga raced in Formula 3 Brasil for three years, all with Prop Car Racing.
 Fraga's first season in 2015 did not start well, retiring in its first three races under Class B. At the following race, he finished eighth overall, and third in class.
 Fraga would earn a total of two pole positions, four fastest laps, nine podiums, and four class wins in the season and would finish third in Class B with 117 points.
 In 2016, Fraga was promoted to Class A, but only raced in four races, those being the first event at the Velopark and the last event at Interlagos.
 He would finish eleventh in the Class A standings, with one podium and 19 points.
 Fraga would return to the newly renamed Academy class in 2017.
 Fraga won the class, finishing the season with 190 points, with seven pole positions, seven fastest laps, 13 podiums, and 10 class wins.
 Simultaneously with Formula 3 Brasil, Fraga also raced in NACAM Formula 4 Championship in 2017.
 In his only season in 2017–18, Fraga finished second overall and earned 286 points, with five pole positions, seven fastest laps, 12 podiums, and six race wins.
 In 2018, Fraga participated in the U.S. F2000 National Championship.
 He ended the season in fourth overall, with three podiums and 213 points.

+2019–20: Debut in European and Oceanian formula
-In 2019, Fraga made his European debut in the inaugural Formula Regional European Championship, winning four races and finishing 3rd and therefore best of the non-Prema drivers.

-Fraga competed in the FIA Formula 3 Championship with Charouz Racing System in 2020, partnering Roman Staněk and David Schumacher.
+In 2019, Fraga made his European debut in the inaugural Formula Regional European Championship with RP Motorsport, winning four races and finishing 3rd and therefore best of the non-Prema drivers, behind Frederik Vesti and Enzo Fittipaldi.
+The following year in 2020 saw him participate in the FIA Formula 3 Championship, racing with Charouz Racing System alongside Roman Staněk and David Schumacher.
 Having only scored one point throughout the season, Fraga was set to switch to Hitech Grand Prix at the final round in Mugello, replacing Max Fewtrell, but Charouz would not authorize the move, which would place Fraga on the sidelines for the finale.
 He would finish the season in 24th.

-In March of that year, Fraga was named as a new signing to the Red Bull Junior Team, after winning the Toyota Racing Series championship in 2020, beating out fellow Red Bull Junior Liam Lawson.
-He was released from the programme following the 2020 season.
+In March of that year, Fraga was named as a new signing to the Red Bull Junior Team, after winning the Toyota Racing Series title in 2020, beating out fellow Red Bull Junior Liam Lawson.
+Fraga had signed a contract to compete with Hitech for 2021, however, due to the COVID-19 pandemic, Fraga's funding from his sponsors was greatly reduced, which caused the team to cancel the contract.
+Left without a drive, Fraga was released from the Red Bull junior programme following the 2020 season.

-At the end of 2022, Fraga partook in a Super Formula test with B-Max Racing.
-Fraga later took part in the post-season rookie test with Team Impul, driving Yuhi Sekiguchi's #19 car.

-In esports